Hundreds of new, rude, rare and unusual seeds

 One of my favourite seed suppliers, Plant World Seeds, has released its 2017 seed selection, and as usual, it’s full of very unusual new flowers and vegetables – and don’t forget my offer of two free packets of seed with any order, no matter how small.

 The website has expanded, with several hundred new items, many of which are rare and in limited supply.
-Here are a pick of new items:
+Here is a pick of new items:

 Tomato Red Eros: Probably the most suggestive fruit Plant World Seeds has ever stocked, with lots of naughty names.
 Served unsliced, it should break the ice at parties!
 High yield, mid-season cordon, £2.30.